Multi-Tenant Laravel

 // Usage: class Order extends Model { use BelongsToTenant; }

-What NOT to scope: Not every model belongs to a tenant.
-System configuration, plan definitions, feature flags, country lists, and other reference data must remain globally accessible.
-Mark these models clearly.
+Control plane vs tenant plane: Not every model belongs to a tenant.
+System configuration, plan definitions, feature flags, country lists, and other reference data form the control plane and must remain globally accessible.
+Tenant-scoped data (orders, users, invoices, uploads) forms the tenant plane.
+If you think in domain-driven design terms, each tenant effectively operates within its own bounded context, while the control plane spans all contexts.
+Mark control plane models clearly.
 We use a GlobalModel trait (which does nothing functionally, but acts as documentation) to signal that a model is intentionally unscoped.
+When adding a new model, classify it explicitly before writing the first migration.

 Isolation boundaries beyond Eloquent